metalworn/vcard/README.md

 at the bottom of this file add
 `0 * * * * /home/$USER/QRL-Faucet/script/payout.py`

 Change the name and location to suit.
 The user who's crontab you are editing must have execute rights on that file.
-To change the schedule of payouts checkout [crontab.guru](https://crontab
+To change the schedule of payouts checkout [crontab.guru](https://crontab.guru) for more help with cron.

+### \#5 - Finish Up

+Fund the address printed in the site by clicking on the QRL symbol on bottom.

+Test your faucet out by entering your address and see if you are paid in about an hour.
+If so you are ready to give away QRL!